uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.1.4 =
+* Compatibility for for php versions lower than 5.3.
+Replace closure with create_function().

 = 3.1.3 =
 * Prevent menu items and page attachments from being insertable; this fixes problems with inserting pages via slug when there is a menu item with the same slug as a page/post.
 Props @k7f7 for tracking this one down!